BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 I implemented a sorting algorithm in 2000s for my PATRAN PCL libraries which was *quite fast* comparing to a *traditional sorting algorithm* based on comparison.
 I was realy proud of that algorithm.
 One day, after a decade around 2017, I decided to make a review of the sorting algorithms *other people generated*.
 I was shocked that my algorithm was one of the well known sorting algorithms named as *counting sort* and dated back to **1950s**.
-Although I was disappointed, this event was a milestone for me such that I realized that **software engineering was not creating genius functions but its a science**.
-Hence, I decided to study starting from the fundamentals and build up following the strong references.
+Although I was disappointed, this event was a milestone for me to learn the software engineering starting from the fundamentals and following the strong references.

 Two years ago, I had a similar incident.
-I created a solution for a problem related to one of my data structures and inspected its pros and cons.
+I created a solution for a problem related to one of my data structures.
-Later, I made a survey that how other people treated to the problem I faced.
+Later, I made a literature review.
-The result was not surprising for me this time that the formal solution is exactly the same as I defined.
+The result was not surprising for me this time that the formal solution and even the name were exactly the same as I defined: *swap and pop idiom*.
-Besides, it was named same as what I typed to google: *swap and pop idiom*.

 **See**\
 I have repositories for C++, Java and Python in order to provide a picture of this profile readme.